-Use the following sample four-year degree plans, in consultation with your Chemistry academic advisor, to determine the classes to take for registration.
-For detailed information in the course catalogs, please go to the current bulletin which can be found here.
+Utilize a four-year degree plans, in consultation with your Chemistry academic advisor, to determine the classes to take for registration.
+For detailed information in the course catalogs, please search the current bulletin which can be found here.

-CHEM 1010/1011 - Chemistry: Society and the Environment (and lab): The nature of matter and energy, the developments of chemical technology, and the interaction of this technology with humans and their environment.
+CHEM 1010/1011 - Introductory Chemistry I (and lab): The nature of matter and energy, the developments of chemical technology, and the interaction of this technology with humans and their environment.
 Topics include atomic structure, energy in matter, chemical bonding and molecular structure, solutions, acid-base reactions and redox reactions.
 (Suggested for non-science majors.)

-CHEM 1020/1021 - Chemistry: Society and the Environment (and lab): Basic organic chemistry, synthetic polymers, biochemistry, air and water pollution, consumer chemistry and energy sources.
+CHEM 1020/1021 - Introductory Chemistry II (and lab): Basic organic chemistry, synthetic polymers, biochemistry, air and water pollution, consumer chemistry and energy sources.
 (Suggested for non-science majors.)

 CHEM 1110/1111 - General Chemistry (and lab): Fundamental laws and theories; elements, compounds, and mixtures; atomic structure; kinetic theory and gas laws; chemical calculations, and chemistry of solutions.